EnigmationX/React-tutorial/README.md

 ### ⚛️ Components

 > React components are the building blocks of your UI.
-You'll learn how to write **functional components** and structure your project cleanly.
+I learnt how to write **functional components** and structure your project cleanly.

 ---

 ### 📬 Props

-> Learn how to pass data between components using **props** and understand how components become truly reusable.
+> I learnt how to pass data between components using **props** and understand how components become truly reusable.

 ---

 ### 🧠 State

-> Understand how to **manage internal component data** using the `useState` hook.
+> I understood how to **manage internal component data** using the `useState` hook.

 ---

 ### 🔄 Conditional Rendering

-> Render content conditionally based on data and logic (e.g., toggle a UI, render lists, or show "No items found").
+> I rendered content conditionally based on data and logic (e.g., toggle a UI, render lists, or show "No items found").

 ---

 ### 🌍 Routing with `react-router-dom`

-> Learn to create single-page applications with **client-side routing**, using:
+> I learnt to create single-page applications with **client-side routing**, using:

 - `<BrowserRouter>`
 - `<Routes>` & `<Route>`